 Take note of the black trim!

-Tricorn Black and White Pantry
+Tricorn Black and White in a Pantry

 Okay, so most of us don’t have a full prep kitchen or “butler’s pantry” but if you did, this is what it could look like with Tricorn Black and white cabinets.